The Historic Sunset Highway

 The Impact of the Railroad and Decline of the Wagon Road

 In 1874, the arrival of the railroad to Puget Sound diminished interest in maintaining the Snoqualmie Wagon Road.
 The railroad provided a faster, more reliable way to transport goods and people, and the enthusiasm for improving the wagon road waned.
 It wasn't until 1883 that a toll road company was established to improve and maintain the road in exchange for collecting tolls.
-By 1893, the tolls were abolished, and the road became a county road.
+By 1893, the tolls were abolished, and the road became a free county road.

 Legacy of the Snoqualmie Wagon Road